Skip to content

 A Note about Capitalization and Spaces

-The Secrets that you will add later use names that are capitalized and use underscore _ instead of spaces.
+The Secrets that you add use names that are capitalized and use underscore _ instead of spaces.
 Be precise and careful.

 Use a Text-Only Editor